 Zoom

-Zoom integrates with major productivity tools like Slack, Microsoft Teams, Google Workspace, and CRM systems like HubSpot and Salesforce.
+Zoom integrates with popular business tools such as Slack, Microsoft Teams, Google Workspace, and CRM platforms like HubSpot and Salesforce, allowing teams to connect communication directly into their workflows.

 Google Meet